MarcFaussurier/libftprintf/README.md

 ### goal:

-reproduction of ALL printf features, including wchars, up to 64 bits ints, up to 80 bits long doubles and all flags / field widths / precisions / qualifiers / specifiers and undefined behaviours under macos. also implementation speed was not a goal, instead priority was more in code clarity.
+reproduction of ALL printf features, including wchars, up to 64 bits ints, up to 80 bits long doubles and all flags / field widths / precisions / qualifiers / specifiers and undefined behaviours under macos. also implementation speed was not a goal, priority was more in code clarity.

 ### allowed primitives functions:
 * unistd.h